codelv/conda-mobile/README.md

 1. Create an env `conda create -n myapp`
 2. Activate it `source activate myapp`
-3. Add this channel `conda --add-channel conda-mobile`
+3. Add this channel `conda config --add channels codelv`
 4. Then install your apps dependencies using the the `android` or `ios` prefix.
 For example `conda install ios-python ios-msgpack`